 - Make a map of the journey.

 - Look at the human geography in the film.
-Identify the man made structures (e.g. bridges, dams, factory).
+Identify the man-made structures (e.g. bridges, dams, factories).
 What purposes do they serve?

 - The houses travel through lots of different weather conditions.
 How many different ones can you identify?